How heat propagates in liquid $^3$He

-We saw above that the collision time is shorter than the Planckian time in the NFL regime.
-In this temperature range, the frequency of thermally excited zero sound (which increases linearly with temperature ($\omega_{zs}=\frac{k_BT}{\hbar})$), become smaller than the scattering rate (which increases quadratically with temperature).
-Therefore, [the thermally excited] zero sound is in the hydrodynamic limit ($\omega_{zs} \tau_{\kappa} < 1 $), where the distinction between zero sound and first sound fades away \cite{nozieres1999theory}.
-This occurs at a remarkably low temperature, because $\tau_{\kappa}T^2 \ll \frac{\hbar E_F}{k_B^2}$ \cite{Behnia2022b} (See the supplement for more details).
+A collision time shorter than the Planckian time means that the frequency of thermally excited zero sound (which increases linearly with temperature ($\omega_{zs}=\frac{k_BT}{\hbar})$) becomes smaller than the scattering rate (which increases quadratically with temperature).
+This inequality ($\omega_{zs} \tau_{\kappa} < 1 $) means that the thermally excited zero sound is in the hydrodynamic limit, where the distinction between zero sound and first sound fades away \cite{nozieres1999theory}.
+In liquid $^3$He, this occurs at a remarkably low temperature, because $\tau_{\kappa}T^2 \ll \frac{\hbar E_F}{k_B^2}$ \cite{Behnia2022b} (see section 3 in the Supplement).

-As seen in Fig. \ref{Fig-Greywall}a, Greywall observed, without commenting on it, that above 0.5 K, $\kappa \propto T^{1/2}$.
+As seen in Fig. \ref{Fig-Greywall}a, Greywall observed that above 0.5 K, $\kappa \propto T^{1/2}$.
 Fig. \ref{Fig-2-regimes}a shows the temperature dependence of $\kappa/T$ in normal liquid $^3$He.
-Greywall's data at $T<1$ K \cite{greywall1984}, measured at constant molar volume of 36.8 cm$^3$/mol (corresponding to zero pressure in the low temperature limit) is in satisfactory agreement with the data reported by Murphy and Meyer \cite{Murphy1994} and measured at saturating vapor pressure (SVP) above 1.2 K. The imperfect agreement between the two data sets is unsurprising, given the temperature-induced change in molar volume at SVP.
-Nevertheless, one can see that the data by Murphy and Meyer \cite{Murphy1994} confirm Greywall's observation about the asymptotic tendency of thermal conductivity above 0.5 K: $\kappa\propto T^{1/2}$ \cite{greywall1984}.

-This temperature dependence is distinct from what is known to occur in different regimes of phonon thermal conductivity in crystals and glasses (see Table \ref{Table_ph}) and also from the Bridgman formula \cite{Brigman1923,bird2002transport,Zhao2021} for classical liquids, which does not contain any temperature dependence ($\kappa_{B}\propto k_Bv_sn^{2/3}$; see the supplement).
+It includes Greywall's data at $T<1$ K \cite{greywall1984}, measured at constant molar volume of 36.68 cm$^3$/mol (corresponding to zero pressure in the low temperature limit) and the data reported by Murphy and Meyer \cite{Murphy1994}, measured at saturating vapor pressure (SVP) above 1.2 K (Fig. \ref{Fig-2-regimes}a).
+Despite the imperfect agreement (unsurprising given the change in the molar volume at SVP), one can see that Murphy and Meyer \cite{Murphy1994} roughly confirm Greywall's observation about the asymptotic tendency of thermal conductivity: $\kappa\propto T^{1/2}$.
+This temperature dependence is distinct from what is known to occur in different regimes of phonon thermal conductivity in crystals and glasses (see Table \ref{Table_ph}) and also from the Bridgman formula ($\kappa_{B}=r k_Bn^{2/3}v_s$) \cite{Brigman1923,bird2002transport,Zhao2021, Xi_2020} for classical liquids, which does not contain any temperature dependence.

-In order to explain the temperature dependence of thermal conductivity, let us turn to Landauer's picture of conduction as transmission \cite{Imry1999}.
-Heat transmitted by a wave is given by this expression \cite{van_1992,ANGELESCU1998673,Behnia2015b}: